fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport transit times (III).md

 ## Gathered data and the unit of analysis

-Having all the routes between two stops in the *TPGStopRoute* table, the data gathering process just fills a table with a foreign key to it.
-This table is called *Shift* and it contains data like this:
+The data gathering process detects vehicles moving from one stop to another and fills a table called *Shift* with the data about the move and a foreign key to the route the vehicle followed, in the *TPGStopRoute* table.
+The *Shift* table looks like this:

 	   id   | seconds |  sourceshiftid  |   timestamp   | vehicleid | route_id
 	--------+---------+-----------------+---------------+-----------+----------